roatt-tilma/Mentorsoft-engage21/README.md

   - It is retricted to only two users in a room
   - meeting can only be started once
   - leaving the room will end the room for both
+  - screen can only be shared when your video in on

 NOTE: Use pc for best experience